 - match_type indicates whether or not to use exact matches.
 Type 0 for exact matches or 1 for partial matches.

-In the below example we are pretending to compare two children’s favorite animals with the following formula:
+In the example below, I will compare two children’s favorite animals with the following formula:

 =MATCH(A1,$B$1:$B$5,0)

-As you can see instead of showing TRUE for matches, it gives a numerical value depending on where it is in the range.
-For example, C1 says 5 as the value as Elephants is the fifth value in the range of column A.
+As you can see, instead of showing TRUE for matches, it gives a numerical value depending on where it is in the range.
+For example, C1 says 5, as the value of Elephants is the fifth value in the range of column A.

 Google Sheets Compare Two Columns FAQ